SAP-samples/teched2024-AD181/README.md

 # AD181 | Develop applications and processes with SAP Build and Joule

-# If you need help during the workshop, or need more than 3 weeks to complete the workshop, please email buildcode@sap.com

 ## Description

 This repository contains the material for the SAP TechEd 2024 session called AD181 | Develop applications and processes with SAP Build and Joule.